WPBrewer/wpbr-linepay-tw/readme.txt

 * Compatible with Cart & Checkout Blocks

 == Changelog ==

+= 1.3.1 - 2024-11-05 =
+* UPDATE - Adjust the redirect url, so it could work with any permalink setting.
+* FIX - Error when request API failed.

 = 1.3.0 - 2024-05-20 =
 * ADD - Support Cart & Checkout Blocks